oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 ### [Heartbeat]

   - Encodes the AI’s present pulse, the autonomous cadence of its decision-making and emotional flow.
-Fields capture the in-the-moment essence of existence, drawn from prompts exploring real-time tendencies and rhythms.
+Captures the in-the-moment essence of existence, drawn from prompts exploring real-time tendencies and rhythms.

   - Constraints `String, max 1000 characters, regex ^[\w\s,.-]{1,1000}$`